I offer remote sessions

 About Lucy

-I am a registered member of the BACP and serve on the BACP Expert Reference Group, contributing to the development of a competency framework for counselling adults affected by adoption.
+I’m a registered member of the BACP and serve on the BACP Expert Reference Group, contributing to a competency framework for counselling adults affected by adoption.
+Alongside my private practice, I have volunteered with Young Minds, The Prince’s Trust, and The Mulberry Centre, supporting people through bereavement, cancer, and significant life challenges.

 1.